Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 Location: West Nusa Penida

-It’s located between Toyapakeh Harbour and Manta Bay, so it commonly features on the snorkelling tours on the island.
+It’s located between Toyapakeh Harbour and Manta Bay, so it commonly features on the snorkelling tours.

-The location is only accessible by boat, so you will need to go on a tour or a private boat to reach the corals.
+The location is only accessible by boat.
 Currents can be strong along the Wall, but the corals are vibrant, especially when there is good visibility.

 Many locals claim that the Wall has the most fish on the island.
-If you’re lucky, you may also catch manta rays swimming in the deeper channel of water alongside the wall on their journey from Manta Bay to the deeper ocean.
+If you’re lucky, you may also see manta rays swimming in the deeper channel of water.

 Divers are lucky because they can access the deeper sections of the wall.
 The corals go quite deep underwater and hide creatures like moray eels and nudibranchs.